 One thing to note is that the first three days following your injury are considered a waiting period, and you won’t receive your wage replacement for those days until you’ve been out of work for at least 7 days after the injury.

-What Benefits Does L&I Time-Loss Compensation Offer?
+What Kinds of Compensation Does L&I — Time-Loss Benefits Offer?

 If you are approved for time-loss benefits, you may receive compensation for the following: